 Buy an Oyster card, a map (or use Google Maps on your device), and be sure to pack an umbrella – bam, you’re ready for London!
 Paddington station is very close to Hyde Park, and is within walking distance.
 It is easy to spend an hour or two walking around, enjoying the park and taking in the sights.
 My personal favorite is Speaker’s Corner, the most common spot for ‘Free Speech’ in London.
 People have been holding open debates and giving speeches on almost anything and everything here since the 1800’s.
 On my last visit to the Speaker’s Corner, a man was making a statement about how human feces is destroying the planet and killing trees – so it’s your choice whether or not to stick around to listen!
 From here, you have a choice to either hop on across to the Marble Arch and grab a quick bite to eat for lunch, some shopping, or head towards the Princess Diana Memorial Fountain.
 Spend time soaking in the views before going over to the Royal Albert Hall and Knightsbridge area.

 It’s a quiet walk over, but worth the effort.
 Once you slip into Knightsbridge, your go-to destination will be Harvey Nichols and Harrods on Brompton Road.
-Spend time window shopping or have a seat in one of the many local cafés and treat yourself to a spot of English Tea, hot scones with melted butter and clotted cream – all are must-haves.
+Spend time window shopping or have a seat in one of the many local cafés and treat yourself to a spot of English Tea, hot scones with clotted cream – all are must-haves.
 When the evening finally arrives, I suggest taking the tube to Piccadilly Circus and hitting a pub.
 Some of good ones include Queens Head, which serves local ales and typical English pub food.
 It’s better to go to the independent pubs versus the chains since they are far superior in service and in the quality of ales they serve.
-Some pubs even offer pre-theater set meals to feast on before catching a show, The Lion King or Cats!
+Some pubs even offer pre-theater set meals to feast on before catching a show, The Lion King!
 Post-dinner, head back to the hotel, rest up, gather your wits and get ready to take on day two with gusto.

 Start the day early with a traditional English Breakfast at your hotel and then take the tube to The Tower of London.
 An early start here will give you ample time to check out the Crown Jewels (don’t forget to see the famous Kohinoor Diamond which is included in the price), and explore the history of Britain.
 The Beefeaters, black ravens and the stiff-as-statue-guards definitely add charm.
-From here, go to the London Bridge – the iconic Victorian turreted bridge – for a spectacular view of the Thames River.
+From here, go to the Tower Bridge – the iconic Victorian turreted bridge – for a spectacular view of the Thames River.
 Choose to climb the bridge tower or take a guided tour, whatever floats your fancy.
 Your next stop should be Westminster Bridge, Big Ben, The London Eye, and The Parliament House.
 Time permitting, and if you’re not afraid of heights, take a ride on The London Eye, especially if the weather is good and it’s a clear day.
 The skyline is spectacular and it allows you a chance to see the far corners of London from the apex of the wheel.
 Don’t worry, you won’t get motion sickness since the wheel moves very very slowly, so you can enjoy the view, leisurely.

 Wrap-up 48 hours in London with an evening at Covent Garden.
 This area is traffic-free and has to be explored on foot.
 Dotted with many open-air restaurants and local shops, the Covent Garden Market piazza is a very welcoming place.
 The London Transport Museum, The Royal Opera House and The Covent Garden Market, are the main attractions here.
 I remember coming here one evening and watching street actors perform different Shakespearian plays.
 Street theatre, mimes, artists, clowns, jugglers … you will find them all here, especially on weekends.
 At the heart of the market you will find merchant stalls with quirky crafts and young designer boutiques.
 Cap off the day by dining at one of the Indian restaurants, Masala Zone is a good one!